Best NFT Wallets of 2023

 How do NFT Wallets Work?

 NFT wallets work similarly to their crypto storage counterparts.
-In fact, an NFT is a type of cryptocurrency called a “token.”
-These platforms do not actually hold any NFTs.
+An NFT is a type of cryptocurrency called a “token.”
+These platforms do not hold any NFTs.
 Instead, wallets only secure your public and private key data needed for transacting specific tokens while the assets remain distributed in the blockchain.
 All wallets use the following two types of keys:

 Every NFT wallet comes with a private and public key to function properly.
 To receive tokens, you simply need to share your public key with the sender and wait for them to make the transfer.
 On the other hand, to send NFTs to someone, you will need their receiver’s address, which is a compressed version of their public key.
 You will then hit the “send” button in your wallet’s dashboard, insert the receiver’s address, specify the NFTs being sent, and authorize the transaction.
 Apart from sending and receiving tokens, some platforms are integrated with different decentralized applications to enable you to make the most of your tokens.
 For example, TrustWallet allows you to stake your NFTs and earn passive income.